blueh4mster/LBP-FHE/benchmarks/CGGI/README.md

 ### CGGI multi-bit

-We ran the benchmarks for CGGI (Chillotti-Gama-Georgieva-Izabachene) bootstrapping algorithm (with 1 bit precision) given in the openFHE library for c++ using the source file `binfhe/examples/eval-function.cpp;`.
+We ran the benchmarks for CGGI (Chillotti-Gama-Georgieva-Izabachene) bootstrapping algorithm (multi-bit) given in the openFHE library for c++ using the source file `eval-function.cpp`.

 No. of slots: 1

 bits of precision: 3

-gen keys then evaluate x^3%p (p=8 in image below)
+It generate keys and then evaluates x^3%p (p=8 in image below)

 ![cggi-multi-bit](../../images/cggi-benchmarks-2.png)